theupdateframework/taps/tap8.md

 version file in a local cache.
 The client will then fetch the rotate file from remote.
-If the remote file is a rotation to null, and is signed with the currently trusted keys, the client will halt the verification of this metadata and act as if it is unverified when continuing the update process.
+If the remote file is a rotation to null, and is signed with the currently trusted keys, the client will halt the verification of this metadata and act as if it is unverified when continuing the update process (and look for metadata from the next role in the pre-order depth-first search).
 Otherwise, the client should ensure that the cached file is identical to the remote version.
 The client will then verify the rotate file using the currently trusted public key(s) for this role.
 If a rotate